Bullshooter electronic dart boards are a complete game-changer to how we think about dart leagues.

 Additionally, a portion of the league fees go into the tournament fund where you can win even more prize money without the extra travel & hotel costs.

-Playing Maximum Darts leagues also qualifies you for exciting annual competitions such as the:
+Playing Maximum Darts leagues also qualifies you for exciting annual competitions.

 It's worth it to play.